JetBrains/guide/site/go/tutorials/cli-apps-go-cobra/building_binary/index.md

 ![Zero command terminal result](./images/2.png)

 You've successfully generated a binary executable version of your command line application that can now be deployed and distributed.
-However, it cannot yet be executed outside of the file directory.
+However, it cannot yet be executed outside the file directory.
 To change that, you need to install the application on your system.

 To do that, run the `go install` command in your GoLand terminal and then execute the division operation using the `zero div 5 2 -r` command.
-The appropriate result will be displayed in the terminal, confirming that the install was successful:
+The appropriate result will be displayed in the terminal, confirming that the installation was successful:

 ![Zero command result after install](./images/3.png)